Lead Generation for Contractors, painting leads, Uncategorized

 1. Scale way back on marketing – It might seem prudent to cut your marketing budget as the season comes to a close.
 However, when the number of booked jobs on the schedule begins to decrease, this is an excellent time to review your marketing strategy and trim out the efforts that aren’t yielding results.

-• Google Ads may also be a viable short-term option for increasing lead volume into the winter.
-The team at 99 Calls is still seeing a 15 – 20% conversion rate on Google Ads campaigns.
-Google Ads marketing allows contractors to target specific services in selected areas so that you can get more done with a smaller budget.
+• Although the lead costs are higher during the fall and winter months, Google Ads may still be a viable option for increasing lead volume into the winter.
+Google Ads marketing allows contractors to target specific services in selected areas.
+Research the keywords that match your service offerings that have lower levels of competition so that you can get more leads with a smaller budget.

 1. Cut back on labor – Because there is a general shortage of qualified, motivated laborers in the workforce nationwide today, if you are lucky enough to have them on your team, now is not the time to furlough or lay them off.

-• Do what you can to keep those smaller jobs coming in, even if at lower profit margins to keep your valued workers gainfully employed.
+• Do what you can to keep those smaller jobs coming in, even at lower profit margins to keep your valued workers gainfully employed.

 • We all prefer the big jobs and/or recurring business, but those smaller gigs often lead to larger, more valuable jobs in the future.